Adoption of a minor by a single person

 The adoption created between the adopted and the adopter maintenance obligation reciprocal.
 If the adoptee is in need, the adoptive parent must, depending on his or her resources, provide him or her with financial assistance.
 Similarly, the adoptee must provide financial assistance to the adoptive parent if the latter is in need.

-In principle, the adoptee's parents of origin should not provide financial assistance.
+In principle, the adoptee's parents of origin do not have to provide financial assistance.
 They must only help the adoptee financially if the adoptee proves that he cannot get help from his adoptive parent.

 First and last name of the adopted person

 The name of the adopter shall be added to the name of the adopted person or replaces it.
-In the latter case, the adopted, if he is over 13 years of age, must give its consent.
+The adopted, if he is over 13 years of age, must give its consent.

 The adopter may apply to the court for a name change of the adopted.
-If the minor is over 13 years of age, it must give its consent.
+If the adoptee is over 13 years of age, he must give his consent.

 Prohibition of marriage